john-savill/home_network/AI_notes.md

 ## Agents

 1. [AIDER](https://aider.chat) A local terminal interface.
-I prefer OLLAMA local anyway and this can't be accesses remotely so won't be recorded in any of the benchmark results.
+I prefer OLLAMA local anyway and this can't be accessed remotely so won't be recorded in any of the benchmark results.

 2. [OLLAMA](https://ollama.com) Out-of-the-box experience `curl -fsSL https://ollama.com/install.sh | sh`.
 Some modifications made to the configuration: